 - "Five Myths about India's Nuclear Posture," The Washington Quarterly, 36:3, Summer 2013, pp. 143-157.

 - "Does India have what it takes to be a military player in Asia?"
 Foreign Policy, 25 June 2013 (with Paul Staniland).

-- Nuclear Strategy in the Modern Era: Regional Powers and International Conflict (Tentative title).
-Princeton, NJ: Princeton University Press, forthcoming.
+- Nuclear Strategy in the Modern Era: Regional Powers and International Conflict, Princeton, NJ: Princeton University Press, 2014.

 - “What does it take to Deter?
 Regional Power Nuclear Postures and International Conflict,” Journal of Conflict Resolution, vol. 57, no. 3 (June 2013), pp. 478-508.

 - "Posturing for Peace?
 Pakistan's Nuclear Postures and South Asian Stability," International Security, vol. 34, no. 3 (Winter 2010), pp. 38-78.

 - "Who are These Belligerent Democratizers?
 Reassessing the Impact of Democratization on War," International Organization, vol. 63, no. 2 (April 2009), pp. 357-379.
 With Rebecca M. Nelson.